A note on the spectrum of the Neumann Laplacian in periodic waveguides: Introduction

 \begin{Remark}{\rm Under conditions of Theorems \ref{maintheoremintrod} and \ref{corgap}, we have the existence at least one gap in the absolutely continuous spectrum of $-\Delta_{\Omega_\varepsilon}^N$.
 In fact, it is enough to choose $\varepsilon > 0$ small enough and an appropriate $E>0$. } \end{Remark}

 Although we have proved Theorem \ref{maintheoremintrod} in this Introduction, the proof of Theorem \ref{corgap} will be presented in Section \ref{sectionbandgaps}.

 This work is written as follows.
 In Section \ref{geometrydomain} we construct with details the tube $\Omega_\varepsilon$.
 In Section \ref{coordinates} we perform a change of coordinates so that $\Omega_\varepsilon$ is homeomorphic to the straight tube $\mathbb R \times S$; as well as the expression for the quadratic form (\ref{quadformneuintro}) in the new variables.
 In Section \ref{floquetbloch} we realize the Floquet-Bloch decomposition mentioned in (\ref{operatorfibraintro}).
 In Section \ref{analyticity} we discuss analyticity properties of the functions $E_n(\varepsilon, \theta)$ an $\psi_n(\varepsilon, \theta)$, $n=1,2,3,\cdots$.
 Section \ref{sectioncross} is dedicated to study the Neumann problem in the cross section $S$.
-Section \ref{reductiondim} is intended at proofs of Theorem \ref{reductionofdimension} and Corollary \ref{asymptoticbehaviour}.
+Section \ref{reductiondim} is intended at proofs of Theorem \ref{reductionofdimension} and Corollary \ref{asymptoticbehaviour} (the proof of Corollary \ref{asymptoticbehaviournew} is similar to the proof of Corollary \ref{asymptoticbehaviour}, it will omitted in this text).
 In Section \ref{sectionbandgaps} we prove Theorem \ref{corgap}.
 A long the text, the symbol $K$ is used to denote different constants and it never depends on $\theta$.